mowangphy/cnn_based_saliency/README.md

 # cnn_based_saliency
 This project uses CNN back-propagation to do image saliency detection, and achieved state-of-the-art performance with fast speed.

+On Pascal VOC 2012 this method achieves 0.685 F_0.3 score on the test set.

 If you hope to use the codes, please cite:

 @article{pan2016deep,